What is Network Architecture

-A network architecture is a blueprint of the complete computer communication network, which provides a framework and technology foundation for designing, building and managing a communication network.
-It typically has a layered structure.
-Layering is a modern network design principle which divides the communication tasks into a number of smaller parts, each part accomplishing a particular sub-task and interacting with the other parts in a small number of well-defined ways.
-Layering allows the parts of a communication to be designed and tested without a combinatorial explosion of cases, keeping each design relatively simple.
+A network architecture is a blueprint of the complete computer communication network, which provides a framework and technology foundation for designing, building, and managing a communication network.
+It typically has a structure with different layers.
+Layering is a modern network design principle that divides communication tasks into a number of smaller parts.
+Each part is accomplishing a particular sub-task and interacting with other parts in a small number of well-defined ways.
+Layering allows the parts of the communication network to be designed and tested without a combinatorial explosion of cases, keeping each design relatively simple.

-The network architecture and design specialization will help you gain the technical leadership skills you need to design and implement high-quality networks that support business needs.
-You will learn how to design, maintain, and troubleshoot Internet, intranet, and extract connections, including local- and wide-area networks.
+The network architecture and design specialization will help you gain the technical leadership skills that you need when you want to design and implement high-quality networks that support business needs.
+You will learn how to create, maintain, and troubleshoot the internet, intranet, and extract connections, including local and wide area networks.
 This specialization will also build your knowledge of developing security and disaster recovery plans.
-Upon completion of this online degree, you will be well positioned to assume a senior management or team leader role in network management.
+Upon completion of this online degree, you will be well-positioned to assume a senior management or team leader role in network management.

 In addition to the OSI network architecture model, there exist other network architecture models by many vendors, such as IBM SNA (Systems Network Architecture), Digital Equipment Corporation (DEC; now part of HP) DNA (Digital Network Architecture), Apple computer's AppleTalk, and Novell's NetWare.

 Network architecture provides only a conceptual framework for communications between computers.
 The model itself does not provide specific methods of communication.
 Actual communication is defined by various communication protocols.

 Examples of Network Architecture

 After you have gone through the basic knowledge of network architecture, there shows you some typical network architecture examples.
 If you need to see more pre-designed network architecture template, you can visit our Edraw template center.